wp-plugins/cookie-cat/readme.txt

 3. Cookie catalog - the "current" output from the [cookie] shortcode
 4. Example showing selected cookies and plugins
 5. cookie-cat.co.uk Mapping page - the source of the data
+6. cookie cat Warning that data is passed to the cookie-cat server

 == Upgrade Notice ==
+= 1.2 =
+Changes to satisfy WordPress plugin review

 = 1.1 =
 Now loads the XML directly from cookie-cat.co.uk